zach-chairez/New-Site/content/post/cifar-10-tutorial/index.md

 In this section, we'll add a fourth convolutional layer to our model for a total of four convolutional layers and three fully connected layers.
 In addition, we'll change the filter size in the last two convolutional layers from $5 \times 5$'s to $2 \times 2$'s.
 The neurons per hidden convolutional layer are similar to the previous sections.

 ### Conclusion

+The tutorial used throughout this post was a wonderful stepping stone for understanding the basic uses and framework of convolutional neural networks.
+As we experimented with different variations of the original model, we had our best performance of 71.42% which was realized with two convolutional layers and two fully connected layers.
+The next step would be to explore a larger scale of neurons per layer as well as different activation functions besides $f(x) = max\{x,0\}$.